fishes text index | photo index

 Family Monacanthidae

 Where seen?
-This filefish is commonly seen on many of our shores, in sheltered areas with seagrasses and near reefs.
+This well camouflaged filefish is commonly seen on many of our shores, in sheltered areas with seagrasses and near reefs.
+It often remains motionless next to seaweeds or rocks, sometimes flattening out against or 'wrapping around' sponges, rubble and other large objects.

 Features: To about 38cm, but those seen were 5-8cm long.
-Large triangular skin flap on the belly that can be greatly expanded.
-It has thin brown bands on its tail.
-The upper fin rays on the tail is produced into a filament.
-It has a concave snout profile and triangular back profile.
-Body with broad oblique bars on the sides, in some these bars may be indistinct.
-They come in all shades from brown to green.
+Large triangular skin flap on the belly that can be greatly expanded, but often tucked close to the body.
+Body with lots of small circular dots and broad diagonal bars on the sides, in some these bars may be indistinct.
+It comes in all shades from brown to green.
+Tail fin large broad with thin brown bands.
+On a large adult, the upper fin rays on the tail is produced into a filament.
+More on how to tell apart filefishes.

 What does it eat?
 It eats seagrass, seaweed and small crustaceans as well as immobile animals such as bryozoans, ascidians and hydroids.